shilongcn/pltgo/README.md

 ##5.
 How to use:

-    (1) Edit a file whith the command of gnuplot.
+    (1) Edit a file with the command of gnuplot.
     (2) Reserve the file as the format of ".plt".
     (3) Put the file "???.plt" into a single folder.
     (4) Open a terminal and enter the position of the folder.